dayseanm04/Hospital-Network-Design-Project/README.md

 Testing is organized into dedicated categories to verify that the hospital network operates correctly, securely, and reliably.

 The testing phase validates **redundancy, failover behavior, security controls, and end-to-end connectivity** across the entire network.

----

-## 🔮 Project Status

-🚧 **This project is actively evolving.**

-New features, configurations, tests, and documentation will be added as needed to reflect real-world network growth and changes.